mintoolkit/mint/README.md

 You can override all Docker connection options using these flags: `--host`, `--tls`, `--tls-verify`, `--tls-cert-path`, `--crt-context`.
 These flags correspond to the standard Docker options (and the environment variables).
 Note that you can also use the `--host` flag (similar to `DOCKER_HOST`) to point to a Unix socket (e.g., `--host=unix:///var/run/docker.sock`).

+The `--crt-connection` flag is similar to the `--host` flag, but it's used to point to non-Docker container runtimes like Podman (`mint --crt-connection tcp://localhost:8899 debug --runtime podman --target YOUR_CONTAINER_NAME_OR_ID`).
+Eventually both flags will merge and there'll be only `--crt-connection`.
+For now `--host` is still there for backward compatibility reasons.

-The `--crt-context` flag is currently supported with the Docker runtime and it's similar to using the `--context` flag or `DOCKER_CONTEXT`.
+The `--crt-context` flag is currently supported with the Docker runtime and it's similar to using the `--context` flag or `DOCKER_CONTEXT` with the standard Docker CLI.
 Note that Mint will use `DOCKER_CONTEXT` if it's configured.

 If you want to use TLS with verification: